Ask The Food Geek

 The southwest flavors come from cumin, paprika, chili powder, a few peppers in adobo sauce, and fresh cilantro.
 This soup is also easily doubled and frozen.

-This is one of the most unique zucchini soup recipes I've made and it's delicious.
+This is one of the most unique yellow squash soup recipes I've made and it's delicious.
 If you like honey, you must try this soup.
 I used yellow zucchini (yellow squash also works) for a pretty, golden soup.
-Any zucchini will work - it will only affect the color and not the flavor.
+Any zucchini or summer squash will work - but it will affect the color.

-The soup base is made from zucchini, flavored with bay leaves, fresh thyme, and walnuts.
+The soup base is made from yellow squash, flavored with bay leaves, fresh thyme, and walnuts.
 Don't leave out the nuts, they give the soup a slight nutty flavor, slightly reminiscent of the nutty flavors of winter squash.

 The flavor of the soup is subtle, but not bland.
 It's basically a more flavorful 'cream of zucchini' soup.
 But the real star is the drizzle of honey in each bowl.
 Use a flavorful honey - my favorite for this soup is a wildflower honey, but I have been also meaning to try an acacia honey as well.
 Add a little or as much honey as you want.